Google Business Profile Optimization

 Personalization Signals

 Search results are not the same for everyone.
+They vary based on:

 Search history